-Regulatory barriers Technical properties Scale We're continuing to scale our new, 100 percent recycled aluminum alloy - which incorporates recycled content without compromising performance - across all products.
-Overall, in 2022, 67 percent of the aluminum we shipped came from recycled sources - up from 59 percent in 2021.41 Of the products introduced during this period, iPad Air (5th generation), Apple Watch Series 8, Apple Watch SE (2nd generation), and MacBook Air with M2 all contain 100 percent recycled aluminum in their enclosures.
-Apple Studio Display contains 100 percent recycled aluminum in the stand, and Apple TV 4K (3rd generation) contains 80 percent recycled aluminum in the thermal module.
-Because recycled aluminum can have 1/40th the carbon footprint of aluminum from primary sources, this supports our pursuit of low-carbon design.42 Our recycled material comes from several sources, including scrap from the manufacture of Apple products and other postindustrial sources.
-And our product claims are supported by suppliers who have taken the additional step of getting their recycled content certified by an independent, third party.
-Regulatory barriers Availability and access Scale In 2022, 25 percent of the cobalt shipped in our products - nearly double the amount shippe in 2021 - came from certified recycled sources on a mass-balance basis, including both postindustrial scrap and post consumer scrap from end-of-life batteries.
-The cobalt from iPhone batteries disassembled by Daisy is being returned to the market, making the material available to others.
-And in 2023, Apple committed to using 100 percent recycled cobalt in all Apple-designed batteries by 2025.
-43 Technical properties Supply chains Scale Electronics applications require the use of high-performance copper.
+Key challenges Progress Aluminium Regulatory barriers Technical properties Scale We're continuing to scale our new, 100 per cent recycled aluminium alloy - which incorporates recycled content without compromising performance - across all products.
+Overall, in 2022, 67 per cent of the aluminium we shipped came from recycled sources - up from 59 per cent in 2021.
+Of the products introduced during this period, iPad Air (5th generation), Apple Watch Series 8, Apple Watch SE (2nd generation) and MacBook Air with M2 all contain 100 per cent recycled aluminium in their enclosures.
+Apple Studio Display contains 100 per cent recycled aluminium in the stand, and Apple TV 4K (3rd generation) contains 80 per cent recycled aluminium in the thermal module.
+Because recycled aluminium can have 1/40th the carbon footprint of aluminium from primary sources, this supports our pursuit of low-carbon design.
+Our recycled material comes from several sources, including scrap from the manufacture of Apple products and other post-industrial sources.
+And our product claims are supported by suppliers who have taken the additional step of getting their recycled content certified by an independent third party.
+Regulatory barriers Availability and access Scale In 2022, 25 per cent of the cobalt shipped in our products - nearly double the amount shipped in 2021 - came from certified recycled sources on a mass-balance basis, including both post-industrial scrap and post-consumer scrap from end-of-life batteries.
+The cobalt froi iPhone batteries disassembled by Daisy (one of our disassembly robots) is being returned to the market, making the material available to others.
+And in 2023, Apple committed to using 100 per cent recycled cobalt in all Apple-designed batteries by 2025.
+Technical properties Supply chains Scale Electronics applications require the use of high-performance copper.
 Yet even as challenges remain in identifying quality scrap sources, we're making progress.
-In March 2022, we introduced 100 percent recycled copper for the first time in any Apple product: Apple Studio Display and Mac Studio both use 100 percent recycled copper in the brass prongs of the power cord plug and AC inlet.
-We also continue testing 100 percent recycled copper in other applications to evaluate its technical properties and performance across product lines.
+In March 2022, we introduced 100 per cent recycled copper for the first time in any Apple product: Apple Studio Display and Mac Studio both use 100 per cent recycled copper in the brass pins of the power lead plug and AC inlet.
+We also continue testing 100 per cent recycled copper in other applications to evaluate its technical properties and performance across product lines.
 Copper is also a key material in printed circuit boards.
-For iPad (10th generation), introduced in Octobe 2022, we're using 100 percent recycled copper foil in the main logic board - Apple's first use standalone recycled copper.
-Technical properties Availability and access Scale Recycled sources are scarce for the quality of glass that we use in our products - and performance of this material is key to the durability of our final products.
-We're working hard to identify recycled content and incorporate it into the material that we use to produce glass parts.
+For iPad (10th generation), introduced in Octobe 2022, we're using 100 per cent recycled copper foil in the main logic board - Apple's first use standalone recycled copper.
+Technical properties Availability and access Scale Recycled sources are scarce for the quality of glass we use in our products - and performanc of this material is key to the durability of our final products.
+We're working hard to identify recycled content and incorporate it into the material we use to produce glass parts.
 The cover glass and back glass of all iPhone and iPad devices contain recycled glass.
 By incorporating quality scrap in our applications, we also help keep glass at its highest-purity use for future recovery.
-Availability and access Scale Technical properties Supply chains Scale Technical properties Availability and access
+Regulatory barriers Technical properties Scale Regulatory barriers Availability and access Scale Technical properties Supply chains Scale Technical properties Availability and access